imrafaelmerino/vertx-effect-examples/README.md

 where the timestamp is the instant when the frontend request gets to the server.

-All the operations must be resilient under certain errors.
-The programmer should parametrize the errors, the number

-of retries, and the time between each attempt (retry policy).
+**All the operations must be resilient under certain errors**.
+The programmer should parametrize the errors, the number of retries, and the time between each attempt (retry policy).

 This example sets up a http server and a telnet server listening on the ports 7890 and 4000.

-The telnet server can be used to interact from the shell console with the verticles whose input messages are strings.
+The telnet server can be used to interact from the shell console with those verticles that takes a string as input messages.
 For example:

 ```
 telnet localhost 4000